milexm/Python/code/builtin_types/README.md

 ## 2. Mapping types

 **Dictionary**.
-Dictionaries are sometimes found in other languages as _associative memories_ or _associative arrays_.
-Unlike sequences, which are indexed by a range of numbers, dictionaries are indexed by keys, which can be **any immutable type** such as **strings** and **numbers**.
+Dictionaries, unlike sequences which are indexed by a range of numbers, are indexed by keys, which can be **any immutable type** such as **strings** and **numbers**.
 A dictionary is **ordered** and **mutable**.
 It **does not allow duplicate members**.
 For more information, see [mapping types —